 NOTICE IS HEREBY GIVEN that the annual meeting of the shareholders of Simmons First National Corporation ("Company") will be held in the auditorium of the Company's Little Rock, Arkansas, corporate offices (601 E. 3rd Street, Little Rock, Arkansas, 72201) at 8:00 A.M.
-Central Time, on Thursday, May 20, 2021, for the following purposes:
+Central Time, on Wednesday, April 27, 2022, for the following purposes:

 - 1. To fix at 16 the number of directors to be elected at the meeting; - 2.
 To elect 16 persons as directors to serve until the next annual shareholders' meeting and until their successors have been duly elected and qualified; - 3.
-To consider adoption of a non-binding resolution approving the compensation of the named executive officers of the Company; - To consider ratification of the Audit Committee's selection of the accounting firm BKD, LLP as independent auditors of the Company and its subsidiaries for the year ended December 31, 2021; - 5.
-To consider revising outdated information in the Company's Amended and Restated Articles of Incorporation; - 6.
-To consider including provisions in the Company's Amended and Restated Articles of Incorporation to provide for majority voting in uncontested elections of directors; and - 7.
+To consider adoption of a non-binding resolution approving the compensation of the named executive officers of the Company; - 4.
+To consider ratification of the Audit Committee's selection of the accounting firm BKD, LLP as independent auditors of the Company and its subsidiaries for the year ended December 31, 2022; - 5.
+To consider amending the Company's Amended and Restated Articles of Incorporation to increase the number of authorized shares of the Company's Class A Common Stock from 175,000,000 to 350,000,000; - 6.
+To consider amending the Company's Amended and Restated Articles of Incorporation to remove the limit on the aggregate liquidation preference of the preferred stock of the Company (which is currently \$80,000,000); - 7.
+To consider amending the Company's Amended and Restated Articles of Incorporation to revise outdated information by (1) removing Article EIGHTEENTH and Exhibit 1 (which relate to the Company's Series D Preferred Stock, which has been fully redeemed) and (2) revising the definition of "Continuing Directors" to improve clarity and readability; and - 8.
 To transact such other business as may properly come before the meeting or any postponements or adjournments thereof.

-Only shareholders of record at the close of business on March 23, 2021, will be entitled to vote at the meeting.
+Only shareholders of record at the close of business on February 18, 2022, will be entitled to vote at the meeting.